rikoriswandha/atask-github-explorer/README.md

 # GitHub Explorer (atask-github-explorer)

-A web application built with React, TypeScript, and Vite that allows users to search for GitHub profiles and view their public repositories.
-This project is part of the 'atask' series.
+A web application built with React, TypeScript, and Vite that allows users to search for GitHub profiles and view their public repositories

 ## Features